escuccim/mammography-models/Report.md

 Eric Scuccimarra (skooch@gmail.com)

 ## Introduction
 Breast cancer is the second most common cancer in women worldwide.
 About 1 in 8 U.S. women (about 12.4%) will develop invasive breast cancer over the course of her lifetime.
 The five year survival rates for stage 0 or stage 1 breast cancers are close to 100%, but the rates go down dramatically for later stages: 93% for stage II, 72% for stage III and 22% for stage IV.
-Human recall for identifying lesions is estimated to be between 0.75 and 0.92 [1], which means that as many as 25% of abnormalities may go undetected.
+Human recall for identifying lesions is estimated to be between 0.75 and 0.92 [1], which means that as many as 25% of abnormalities may initially go undetected.

 The DDSM is a well-known dataset of normal and abnormal scans, and one of the few publicly available datasets of mammography imaging.
 Unfortunately, the size of the dataset is relatively small.
 To increase the amount of training data we extract the Regions of Interest (ROI) from each image, perform data augmentation and then train ConvNets on the augmented data.
 The ConvNets were trained to predict both whether a scan was normal or abnormal, and to predict whether abnormalities were calcifications or masses and benign or malignant.

 ## Related Work
-There exists a great deal of research into applying deep learning to medical diagnosis, but the lack of available training data is a limiting factor, and thus there is not much research into applying ConvNets to mammography.
+There exists a great deal of research into applying deep learning to medical diagnosis, but the lack of available training data is a limiting factor.
 [1, 4] use ConvNets to classify pre-detected breast masses by pathology and type, but do not attempt to detect masses from scans.
 [2,3] detect abnormalities using combinations of region-based CNNs and random forests.

 ## Datasets
 The MIAS dataset is a very small set of mammography images, consisting of 330 scans of all classes.
 The scans are standardized to a size of 1024x1024 pixels.
 The size of the dataset made this unusable for training, but it was used for exploratory data analysis and as a supplementary test data set.